Nukien/ansible-nzedb/README.md

 >
 > **Custom settings**
 >
-> This is list of other settings in the settings table that can be configured.
+> This is a list of other settings in the settings table that can be configured.
 You can add whatever setting to this list as you please.
 The ones already there are some reasonable examples.
 You can see the setting descriptions with something like

 ```
 mysql nzedb -e "select setting,value,hint from settings where setting like '%lookuppar2%';"